 Nature’s Variety Instinct raw frozen diets receives the Advisor’s top rating of 5 stars.

-The Nature’s Variety Instinct product line includes seven raw dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Nature’s Variety Instinct product line includes eight raw dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 Depending on the recipe, some are available as bites, medallions, patties and chubs.